gevannmullins/roomraccoon/README.md

 That's it.
 The application will run and you can add,edit,delete and check items.
 ### Option 2
-Copy the directory into you localhost root directory and in your browser go to: "http://localhost/public"
+Copy the directory into you localhost root directory.
+Update the config/config.php to match your localhost directory and in your browser go to: "http://localhost/your-site/public"